 In 2012 following a singles tennis match in 102 degree weather, it set off her most recent relapse that lasted 3 years.
 She was unable to cool down for a few days.
 We struggled to find the right combination of immunosuppressants to put her back into remission since then.
 In 2012 and 2014 and 2015, we traveled back to Lurie Children's in Chicago.
 In September of 2014, Dr. Kuntz changed the name of her diagnosis to Autoimmune Autonomic Ganglionopathy based on Abnormal Thermoregulatory Sweat Testing, Pupillometry Studies and a Tilt Table Test.
 In the beginning of 2015 after spending nearly 3 months off and on in the hospital unable to eat or drink, she underwent plasmapheresis in Chicago and left the hospital eating and with minimal pain.

 In early 2015, we contacted Dr. Richard Burt at Northwestern Medicine in Chicago and applied for an autologous (which means she was her own donor) Hematopoietic Stem Cell Transplant.
 In May, we learned that she was accepted into the transplant under "compassionate care" as the FDA has not approved HSCT as a treatment for autoimmune disease.
 Going into transplant, she was on IV nutrition and a 100 mcg Fentanyl patch and Dilaudid for pain.
 In July, Madalyn began her induction chemo and stem cell harvest.
 On October 14th after receiving Cytoxan, Rituximab and rATG, her stem cells were then infused back into her body.
 That winter was tough as she relapsed deeper while recovering from transplant but in February, she turned a corner and was able to eat again and her pain was much less.
-Her central line was removed for the first time in 10 years.
-She has successfully weaned off all pain medication and allowed to drive again.
-In July, she started her first college class.
-If her body cooperates, she would like to go to medical school.
+Her central line and GJ tubes have successfully been removed.
+In July, 2016, she started her first college class and would like to be a special education teacher.